Finding rental housing with pets in the Bay Area can be tough.

 - Know your pet deposit or security deposit amounts and terms.

-- If your pet does cause damage, document that as well to make sure only reasonable amounts are deducted from your pet deposit later, if you choose not to have the damage repaired yourself.
+- If your pet does cause damage, document it and make sure reasonable amounts are deducted from your pet deposit, if you choose not to have the damage repaired yourself.

 After you move in